Strum, Wisconsin: Education

 Strum is part of the Eleva-Strum Central School District.
-Formally Eleva and Strum each housed an elementary school.
+Formerly Eleva and Strum each housed an elementary school.
 With the consolidation of the elementary schools at the Central Location, those schools have been closed.
 The Central School Location is between the two villages on U.S. Hwy.
 10.

 Eleva-Strum High School

 Eleva-Strum High School has a gym, auditorium, and cafeteria.
 Since 2004, the school's sports teams have made three state tournament appearances in boys' basketball, one in girls' basketball, three in golf, and two in football.
 They have compiled five conference championships (three in golf and two basketball) and have brought home two state trophies.
-The football team won the 2007 Division 7 state championship in an undefeated season by beating Southwestern.
-The boys' basketball team won the 2008 Division 4 state championship in their undefeated season with a 62-58 win over Suring.
+The football team, lead by Head Coach Warren Behm, won the 2007 Division 7 state championship in an undefeated season by beating Southwestern.
+The boys' basketball team won the 2008 Division 4 state championship in their undefeated season with a 62–58 win over Suring.
 The boys' golf team also won the 2008 Division 3 state championship.
 Eleva-Strum is the only team in the state to win three state titles in one year.